Noise Levels in Fort Lee, VA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 541 Fort Lee residents, or 13.9%, live above that level.
 By land area, 6.2% of Fort Lee is above 55 dBA.

 Average noise levels for Fort Lee residents, grouped by direction from the center of Fort Lee.
-Northern Fort Lee carries the highest population-weighted average; Eastern Fort Lee carries the lowest.
-Just 0% of residents in Eastern Fort Lee live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Northern Fort Lee.
+The highest population-weighted average is in northern Fort Lee; the lowest is in eastern Fort Lee, where just 0% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 Eastern Fort Lee